mluc404/memory-cards/README.md

 # PokeMind - A Memory Card Game

 Test your memory by selecting unique Pokémon cards in the correct order.
-Built with **React** and powered by the **PokeAPI**, PokeMind challenges players to stay sharp as the cards shuffle after every correct selection.
+Built with **React** and powered by **PokeAPI**, PokeMind challenges players to stay sharp as the cards shuffle after every correct selection.

 <img src="./src/assets/images/screenshot.png" alt="PokeMind Game Screenshot" width="600" style="border-radius: 15px" />